akhilrajs/Whatsapp-messaging-BOT/README.md

 </p>
 </details>

-## How to setup message, name list and number list :
+## How to setup message name list and number list
 ###### Setting up the message:
 > 1) Open up a text file in a Github repo
 > 2) Type your message and commit changes